Bangles, Cuffs & Brangles: 4 Expert Bracelet-Making Tips and Ideas from the Pros

 When making a brangle or other types of bracelets, Connie has good advice for beginners and more experienced jewelry makers alike.
 “The main challenge you will encounter is getting the brangle [and other bracelets] to fit your wrist,” Connie says, along with a helpful suggestion that will save time, money, and heartache.
 “Make your brangle in copper wire first.
 You will then feel free to snip, add, and play without the concern of wasting sterling silver.
 Your copper practice piece will provide you with a template for reproducing the brangle in silver.”

-Get all three of these project-packed eBooks (that’s 30 projects from multiple experts!) along with Jeff Fulkerson’s One-Hour Bracelets video, five bonus projects, and an oval stepped bracelet mandrel, all for a very special price in our Bracelets and Bangles Deluxe Collection.
-Don’t need the mandrel?
-Get everything else in our Bracelets and Bangles Ultimate Collection!
+Get all three project-packed eBooks (that’s 30 projects from multiple experts!) along with Jeff Fulkerson’s One-Hour Bracelets video, and five bonus projects, all for a very special price in our Bracelets and Bangles Ultimate Collection!

 Can’t get enough bracelets?
 Here’s 12+ more cuff bracelet designs to inform and inspire you!